emberjs/rfcs/text/0000-RouteInfo-Metadata.md

 ## Drawbacks

-This adds an additional hook that is called during route activation, expands the surface area of the `Route` class.
-While this is true there is currently know good way to associate application specicific metadata with a route transition.
+This adds an additional hook that is called during route activation, expanding the surface area of the `Route` class.
+While this is true, there is currently no good way to associate application-specific metadata with a route transition.

 ## Alternatives